LavanyaPoojary02/Simple-Java-Programs/README.md

 # Simple Programs

-This repository contains beginner programming examples.
+This repository contains simple Java and Python programs for beginners.
+It helps in learning basic programming concepts.

 ## Languages Used
 - Java